CSCfi/CloudImageRecommendations/README.md

 Ubuntu 16.04 | Ubuntu-16.04 | https://cloud-images.ubuntu.com/xenial/

 ## Optional images
-If the following images are used, these are the recommended names and sources
+If the following images are used, these are the recommended names and sources.
+The images may not be modified in any way before providing them to the end-users.

 Image | Recommended name | Image source
 --- | --- | ---